 Some growers, to reduce investment or to identify more suitable technology, have decided to experiment with different types of structures or with cultivation techniques.
-Within the same production unit, there are areas with Almeria-type structures and others with shade houses, or some other combination3.
+Within the same production unit, there are areas with Almeria-type structures and others with shade houses, or some other combination.
 They also experiment with cultivation techniques: hydroponics, soil, soil and hydroponics.
 Regarding climate control (automated, mechanical, or manual), it was most common to find production systems with limited environmental control; in only eight production units climate control is automated.

-Competitiveness at the Enterprise or Microeconomic Level
+Competitiveness at the enterprise or microeconomic level

 Competitiveness at the enterprise level is the starting point for an analysis of systemic competitiveness.
 At this level, we analyzed the elements that contribute to the formation of the entrepreneurial and labor capitals.
 Competitive enterprises are those that satisfy the criteria of efficiency, quality, flexibility, and speed (Esser et al. 1996; Brambila 2006).
 For the evaluation of entrepreneurial capital, we took into account the effort the production units are making to enrich their organizational intelligence, their productive flexibility, and their commercial agility.
 In the case of labor, their performance and training were evaluated considering the requirements of the new economy (Kinsey 2005; Brambila 2006) in which the generation and transmission of knowledge and new technologies in the development of the entire value chain are necessary to achieve sustainable competitiveness.
-In the evaluation, considering 10 as the maximum score for competitiveness, entrepreneurial and labor capitals had indexes of 5.5 and 5.7, respectively (Tables 4 and 5).
-Only 20 of the agro-enterprises had an index of 6 or more.
-An index value of six, considering 6 the index that indicates that production units have the minimum capacity to deal with challenges of globalization (Centro del Capital Intelectual y Competitividad [CECIC], 2002).
-Of the remainder, eight are within the range of 5.25 a 5.75 and are considered to be in transit to levels of minimum competitive capacity at the microeconomic scale.
-The remaining 17 production units all sell in the domestic market.
-They have areas of opportunity that need attention to strengthen their entrepreneurial and labor capitals.
+In the evaluation, considering 10 as the maximum score for competitiveness, entrepreneurial and labor capitals had an index of 5.5 and 5.7, respectively Tables 4 and 5).